Click on the question to get the answer!

 Which scientific areas are covered by IFS Research Grants?

-In order to fall within the scientific scope of the IFS Mission Statement, the project must be related to the sustainable utilisation of the biological and/or water resource base.
+In order to fall within the scientific scope of the IFS Mission Statement, the project must be related to the sustainable utilization of the biological, water and / or energy resource base.

-On the other hand, IFS cannot accept applications of the most basic scientific nature (e.g. theoretical physics), or even fundamental biological studies, unless they have an identifiable and direct relevance to the sustainable utilisation of biological and/or water resources.
+On the other hand, IFS cannot accept applications of the most basic scientific nature (eg theoretical physics), or even fundamental biological studies, unless they have an identifiable and direct relevance to the sustainable utilization of biological, water and / or energy resources.

-Any doubts as to whether the proposed research topic fits into the IFS Programme may be resolved by examining the list of research projects previously supported by IFS by following the link below.
+Any doubts as to whether the proposed research topic fits into the IFS Program may be resolved by examining the list of research projects previously supported by IFS by following the link below.

 What qualifications do I need to have before applying for an IFS Research Grant?